srmunir/srmunir.github.io/publications.md

 title: Publications
 permalink: /publications/
 ---
+- (Forthcoming) “Geopolitics, Security and Imbalance in Pakistan’s Foreign Policy.”
+Co-authored with Rasul Baksh Rais.
+Book chapter under contract with the Institution of South Asian Studies.
+Edited by Ian Talbot and Amit Ranjan.

+- (Forthcoming) “China’s Significance in Pakistani Military Strategy Journals.”
+Co-authored with Yunas Ahmad Samad.
+Book chapter under contract with the Stimson Center.
+Edited by Christopher Clary and Sameer Lalwani.

 - (Forthcoming) “May It Appease The Court: Strategic Delays in Indian Judicial Appointment.”
 Journal of Asian Studies (co-authored)

 - (2023) "Domestic Lobbying for External Change: Textile Sector and Pakistan’s Entry into GSP Plus”.
 Journal of Asian and African Studies